 But when you use truly fresh baby spinach leaves, they are so delicate, almost sweet.
-So you can use minimal ingredients and cook them very briefly for a truly delicious and healthy side dish.
+So you can use minimal ingredients and cook them very briefly for a truly delicious side dish.

-In this healthy sauteed spinach recipe, the spinach is cooked in olive oil.
+In this recipe, the spinach is cooked in olive oil.
 The butter is used not for cooking the spinach, but for finishing the dish and adding another layer of flavor.
-The combination of olive oil, butter, garlic and lemon juice is amazing.
+The combination of olive oil, butter, garlic, and lemon juice is amazing.